combojs/combo-js/doc/api/core/options/manipulating.md

 # Combo.manipulating

-Invoked before the DOM is manipulated.
+Invoked before the DOM is manipulated by Combo.

 ## Usage